 In Africa, home to an estimated 64 million cannabis users, cannabis’ medicinal appeal is also a major potential selling point.
 Traditional herbal medicines are widely used in many African countries: in some places, up to 80% of the population relies on such remedies.
 As the continent’s economic development progresses, it’s likely that its number of medical cannabis users will increase as well.

-While much of the worldwide data on cannabis use relies on estimates and extrapolation, “harder numbers” are available in the U.S., home to a burgeoning cannabis market of 38 million past-year users, thanks to marketing firms that have collected a wealth of information on these users and their habits.
+While much of the worldwide data on cannabis use relies on estimates and extrapolation, “harder numbers” are available in the U.S., home to a burgeoning cannabis market of 38 million past-year users according to the UNODC.
+It’s all thanks to marketing firms that have collected a wealth of information on these users and their habits.

-In Seattle, home to 3.7 million people and one of the first legal cannabis markets in the country, a 2018 Cannabis Marketplace Report delivered some of the most precise data to date.
+In Seattle, home to 3.7 million people and one of the first legal cannabis markets in the country, the 2018 Seattle Tacoma Cannabis Marketplace Report delivered some of the most precise data to date.

 According to the survey, the average user age is 47.
 Around 43 percent are married, and 42 percent have kids — lower numbers than the general population in terms of age and marital status, but slightly higher in terms of parenthood.